 Install the “Import Users from CSV” Plugin

 The first step (after installing Ultimate Member, of course), is to install the Import Users from CSV Plugin.
-Yes, it says it hasn’t been updated in over two years, but it worked great for me anyway.
+This plugin had been somewhat abandoned but I’m glad to report that it’s now being maintained again!

 Create Your Preliminary CSV File Template

-After activating the plugin, go to Users -> Import from CSV and click the link to download the example CSV file.
+After activating the plugin, go to Users -> Import from CSV (or Tools -> Import users from CSV if you’re using the newer plugin) and click the link to download the example CSV file.
 Use this as a starting point to create your CSV template.
 If you have other fields you want to import, add new columns with the Meta Key for that field in the first row.

 Repeat for all of the Ultimate Member fields that you want to add.

 The next step is to populate your CSV file with member data.
 Either copy it into your template CSV, or reformat your existing member CSV to fit the format of your template.